misscandace/mcis6273_sp24_datamining/homework/hw1/hw1.md

 * **INDEPENDENT WORK:** Copying, cheating, plagiarism  and academic dishonesty _are not tolerated_ by University or course policy.
 Please see the syllabus for the full departmental and University statement on the academic code of honor.

 ## OBJECTIVES
-* Perfom basic data engineering in Python using OpenAQ weather data
+* Perfom basic data engineering and visualization in Python using an external set data.

+* Perform  data engineering in Python using OpenAQ API.

-* Perfom basic data analysis in Python using OpenAQ weather data
+* Perfom basic data analysis in Python using OpenAQ weather data.

+* Perfom basic statistical significance tests of air quality data.

+* Complete the online HW1 assessment.

+* BONUS: Build and analyze a more complex OpenAQ data set.

 ## WHAT TO TURN IN
 You are being encouraged to turn the assignment in using the provided